-The first half of fall quarter of year one, each candidate completes structured observations in elementary, middle and secondary school classrooms and community organizations in urban, rural and suburban settings.
+During the first half of fall quarter, each candidate completes structured observations in elementary, middle, and secondary school classrooms and community organizations in urban, rural, and suburban settings.

 By the second half of fall quarter and during winter and spring quarters, each candidate does observation and guided teaching in one classroom in their endorsement area.
-MiT's field placement officer arranges these placements with cooperating districts
+MiT's field placement officer arranges these placements with cooperating districts.